aandergr/kspalculator/README.md

  * `--length` or `--lander`: Prefer engines which are short or radially mounted,
  * `--gimbal`: Prefer engines having gimbal.
 If you specify this option twice, a higher gimbal range is considered better.
+ * `--rcs` or `--monopropellant`: Prefer engines using RCS fuel (monopropellant), i.e. prefer the O-10 Puff engine.

 In contrast to the constraints, preferences aren't hard requirements for a design suggestion to be shown up.
 Adding preferences only adds criteria under which designs may be considered better than others.
 This means, specifying more preferences, *more* designs will be suggested.